Strain-Tuned Magnetic Frustration in a Square Lattice $J_1$-$J_2$ Material

-In this article, we provide a high-resolution RIXS study of magnetic excitations in La$_2$NiO$_4$ thin films (LNO) on different substrates.
-We discover a marked, upward dispersion along the AF zone-boundary $(\nicefrac{1}{2},0)\rightarrow(\nicefrac{1}{4}, \nicefrac{1}{4})$, which reveals the presence of strong, AF-NNN interactions that frustrate the NN one.
+In this article, we provide a high resolution resonant inelastic x-ray scattering (RIXS) study of magnetic excitations in epitaxial thin films of the canonical $S=1$ system La$_2$NiO$_4$, grown on different substrates.
+We discover a marked, upward dispersion along the AF zone-boundary $(\nicefrac{1}{2},0)\rightarrow(\nicefrac{1}{4}, \nicefrac{1}{4})$, which reveals the presence of AF NNN interactions that partly frustrate the NN ones.
 By employing \textit{ab initio} calculations, we demonstrate that these results can only be explained by including the multi-orbital nature of $3d^8$-Ni systems.
-More interestingly, we observe a correlation between the relative strength of the magnetic interactions and the strain applied onto the films.
-Our results demonstrate that 214-type nickelates are a promising class of materials for the study of the AF, square-lattice Heisenberg model.
+Furthermore, we observe a correlation between the relative strength of the magnetic interactions and the strain applied onto the films.
+Our results demonstrate that 214-type nickelates are a promising class of materials for the study of the AF square-lattice Heisenberg model.
 Moreover, the use of thin films provides a clear route to tune the magnetic frustration and explore so far inaccessible regions of the magnetic phase diagram.\\

-\textbf{Results} \\ Our thin films of La$_2$NiO$_4$ on SrTiO$_3$ (STO), LaAlO$_3$ (LAO), (LaAlO$_3$)$_{0.3}$(Sr$_2$TaAlO$_6$)$_{0.7}$ (LSAT) and NdGaO$_3$ (NGO) substrates are characterized by atomic force microscopy (AFM), x-ray diffraction~(XRD), and x-ray absorption spectroscopy~(XAS) -- see Fig.~\ref{Fig1}.
-The AFM images display a step-like morphology indicating an excellent layer-by-layer growth.
+\textbf{Results} \\ Our thin films of La$_2$NiO$_4$ (LNO) on SrTiO$_3$ (STO), LaAlO$_3$ (LAO), (LaAlO$_3$)$_{0.3}$(Sr$_2$TaAlO$_6$)$_{0.7}$ (LSAT) and NdGaO$_3$ (NGO) substrates are characterized by atomic force microscopy, x-ray diffraction, and x-ray absorption spectroscopy -- see Fig.~\ref{Fig1}.
+The atomic force microscopy images display a steplike morphology indicating an excellent layer-by-layer growth.
 Diffraction patterns probing the $(0,0,\ell)$ reciprocal direction demonstrate good single crystallinity and allow us to extract the $c$-axis lattice parameters of the films.
-The epitaxial strain applied by the substrates is supported by the film $c$-axis and in-plane lattice parameter dependence (Fig.~\ref{Fig1}b).
-The XAS spectra recorded on the LNO/STO and LNO/NGO are consistent with what is observed on related nickelates~\cite{NagPRL2020,GhiringhelliNJP2005,LinPRL2021}.
+The epitaxial strain applied by the substrates is supported by the film $c$-axis and in-plane lattice-parameter dependence (Fig.~\ref{Fig1}b).
+X-ray absorption spectra recorded on the LNO/STO and LNO/NGO, shown in Fig.~\ref{Fig1}c, are consistent with observations on related nickelates~\cite{NagPRL2020,GhiringhelliNJP2005,LinPRL2021,KuiperPRB1998}.
+The Ni $L$-edge features on the tail of the La $M$-edge.